Macintosh LC 500 series: LC 550

 The Macintosh LC 550 replaced the LC 520 in February 1994.
 The Performa variants were introduced earlier, the 550 in October 1993 and the 560 in January 1994, and remained available for more than a year longer, until April 1996.

 The main difference between the 550 and the 520 is the faster 68030 CPU, clocked at 33 MHz instead of 25 MHz, with the bus speed also increasing from 25 to 33 MHz.
 Unlike the 520, the optical drive was a bare-CD tray-loading type which did not require a caddy.
 The logic board in the 550 is essentially the same one used in the Macintosh Color Classic II, an upgrade to the original Color Classic not available in the United States.
 Apple also offered the same upgrade package for the 520 to the LC 575 logic board.

 Two Performa variants were introduced, varying only in the software bundle that was included.
 The 550 included only consumer applications.
 The Performa 560 was called the "Money Edition" owing to a partnership between Apple and Money magazine.
-In addition to some consumer and education software, it also included more than a dozen business software applications.
+In addition to some consumer and educational software, it also included more than a dozen business software applications.